unitymakesus/bb-a11y-unity/README.md

 # Accessible Modules for Beaver Builder
- A set accessible-first modules for Beaver Builder.
+A set of accessible-first modules for Beaver Builder.

 ## Development